 What is SLAC Wrist Arthritis?

-SLAC stands for “scapho-lunate advanced collapse”.
+SLAC stands for “scapho-lunate advanced collapse."
 It is a painful condition of the wrist.
 The scaphoid and lunate are two small bones in the wrist held tightly together by a band of tissue called the scapholunate ligament.
-When this ligament is injured the unstable wrist bones very gradually develop painful arthritis over months and years.
-This condition is usually seen in adults but can occasionally occur in younger people with severe wrist injuries.
-The end result of untreated SLAC wrist is a severe wrist osteoarthritis which is often painful and limits function.
+An injury to this ligament destabilizes the wrist bones, causing them to gradually develop painful arthritis over months and years.
+Adults commonly experience this condition, but younger people with severe wrist injuries may also develop it.
+When left untreated, SLAC wrist leads to severe wrist osteoarthritis, which causes pain and limits function.

 Causes